tnwei/vqgan-clip-app/README.md

 ## Usage

-`streamlit run app.py` launches the web app on `localhost:8501`.
+`streamlit run app.py` launches the web app on `localhost:8501`, while `python gallery.py` launches a gallery viewer on `localhost:5000`.

 In the web app, select settings on the sidebar, key in the text prompt, and click run to generate images using VQGAN-CLIP.
 When done, the web app will display the output image as well as a video compilation showing progression of image generation.
 You can save them directly through the browser's right-click menu.

 The text prompts allow separating text prompts using the "|" symbol, with custom weightage for each.
 Example: `A beautiful sunny countryside scene of a Collie dog running towards a herd of sheep in a grassy field with a farmhouse in the background:100 | wild flowers:30 | roses:-30 | photorealistic:20 | V-ray:20 | ray tracing:20 | unreal engine:20`.
 Refer to [this Reddit post](https://www.reddit.com/r/bigsleep/comments/p15fis/tutorial_an_introduction_for_newbies_to_using_the/) for more info.

+A one-time download of additional pre-trained weights will occur before generating the first image.
+Might take a few minutes depending on your internet connection.

+## Output and gallery viewer

-In addition, each run's metadata and output is saved to the `output/` directory, organized into subfolders named using the timestamp when a run is launched, as well as a unique run ID.
+Each run's metadata and output is saved to the `output/` directory, organized into subfolders named using the timestamp when a run is launched, as well as a unique run ID.
 Example `output` dir:

 ``` bash
 $ tree output